sandialabs/pyGSTi/CONTRIBUTING.md

 Unfortunately, **we can't currently accept pull requests from contributors outside of SNL.** We're working on setting up a contributor license agreement, so, someday, this may change.
-Check back later!
+If you're interested in making contributions please let us know by email at [pygsti@sandia.gov][email] so we can make a strong case to our lawyers for getting this done!

 #### For Sandians